direct-code-execution/ns-3-dce/doc/source/dce-user-newapps.rst

   }

 This scenario is simple there is 2 nodes linked by a point 2 point link, the node 0 launch iperf as a client via the command **iperf -c 10.1.1.2 -i 1 --time 10** and the node 1 launch iperf as a server via the command **iperf -s -P 1**.
-You can follow this to launch the experiement:
+You can follow this to launch the experiment: